If you have found kittens in your yard or nearby that do not appear to "belong" to anyone, here are some tips.

 - Leave the kittens in place for 6-12 hours and see if the mother cat returns.
 Female cats tend to move their kittens at least every week for safety.
 It often takes them all day to move all of the kittens to the new location, so the kittens you've found may just be waiting for their mother to return.
 Check with your neighbors and post flyers in your neighborhood in an attempt to find the owner.

 - If the mother cat returns and she is friendly, take her and the kittens inside and allow the mother to care for the kittens until they are between 5-8 weeks of age.
-At 5 weeks of age, the mother cat can be spayed and the kittens will be able to eat solid food.
+Around 5 weeks of age, the mother cat can be spayed and the kittens will be able to eat solid food.
 The kittens can be altered at 8 weeks of age.
 See below for Spaying & Neutering resources.

 Spaying & Neutering